What Is Weaponised Incompetence, The Slow Burn Relationship Killer?

 “Because weaponised incompetence shows kids that even though there’s two parents in the home, only one is trustworthy and reliable.
 And it shows kids what all kids have to do to get out of what they don’t want to do, as well as what they should allow and do in their future relationships,” she says.

 Over time, the additional mental baggage and workload can build up and cause relationship tension, stress and friction.
 The imbalance of labour is often something people have to unlearn, especially when it's gendered.
-Data from the Australian Institute of Family Studies confirms that the division of domestic labour still relies predominantly with women.
+Studies conducted during last year's lockdown confirm that the division of domestic labour still relies predominantly with women.

 TikTok user @ThatDarnChat’s series “Division of labour” dives into this complex topic.
 She recommends The Fair Play Deck: A Couple's Conversation Deck for Prioritising What's Important, which includes tasks like, “who keeps in touch with the in-laws,” and “who buys gifts for people,” acknowledging the work that comes with community building and caregiving.